rdhillon1016/social-media-app-modified/infra/README.md

 ## Cleanup

 If you want to cleanup your entire account rather than just the resources defined by the Terraform, you can use gruntwork-io/cloud-nuke to nuke all the resources on your AWS account.

+## Prerequisites

+The terraform in this directory assumes you have images in some container registry already.
+I've included the folder `./container-registry` for an example of how to do this for ECR.
+You can run the following after `cd`ing into the directory.

+`terraform init`

+`terraform apply`

+`./setup-registry.sh <region-name> <aws-account-id>`